KiNa4Uc/questions/README.md

 # File Description
 k_file_xx.c were all forked from https://github.com/binsec/hade/tree/master/experimental_data/src/secretFinding/for
 k_file_xx.elf were compiled by clang: clang -O0 xx.c
+main.py is a deobfuscation script
+# Usage
-main.py is a deobfuscation script, you can use it like:
+you can use it like:
 pypy3 main.py 3_file_22.elf //I prefer to use pypy to speed up Angr
 // Because I use some tricks to automatically find the "success" branch(the basic block which call puts function), so you don't need to specify the secret branch addr.
 The output is: